solacese/geekathon-team-5/README.md

 ## Monitoring

 The current solution is using RTView Solace Monitor Server.
-It can be downloaded with a detailed configuration guide from the follwing SL company link:
+It can be downloaded with a detailed configuration guide from the following SL company link:

 Download link: https://sl.com/free-rtviewtrial-solace-monitor/